Specialty Coffee Brewing Guide

 4. Steep

-5. Press and Serve
+5. Press Slowly

-Gently press the plunger down and immediately transfer the coffee into a server or cup to prevent over-extraction.
+Transfer the coffee into a server or cup immediately after pressing to avoid over-extraction.

-6. Enjoy
+7. Enjoy

 French Press Brewing Tips

-Best Coffee Beans for French Press
+Best Coffee Beans for French Press Brewing

-Frequently Asked Questions
+Frequently Asked Questions About French Press Brewing

 What grind size is best for French Press?